archivesunleashed/twut/docs/usage.md

 Replace `/path/to/export/directory/` with your desired location.
 Note that this is a _directory_, not a _file_.

-Later, as in a completely separate session, you can read the results back in and continuing processing, as follows:
+Later, as in a completely separate session, you can read the results back in and continue processing, as follows:

 ```python
 tweet_ids = spark.read.parquet("/path/to/export/directory/")